Arrest made in stabbing, sexual assault of Morgan Park teen, police say

-A neighbor said the girl was stabbed more than 10 times and she claimed a man she met at a McDonald's was trying to rape and kill her.
+Isaiha Nevitt, 19, faces three felony counts including attempted murder in the first degree, aggravated criminal sexual assault and aggravated battery.

-The attack happened June 23 in the Morgan Park neighborhood.
-The girl said she met a man earlier at a McDonald's at 116th and Halsted streets around lunch time.
+Nevitt turned himself in to Chicago police on July 3 after a family member identified him as the person in surveillance images released after the incident that were shared on the news, police said.

-Police said the suspect was able to talk the girl into accompanying him to a secluded wooded area in the 108000-block of South Bishop Street where he then grabbed her from behind, pushed her to the ground and sexually assaulted her.
-The suspect then stabbed the girl with a fixed blade kitchen knife, police said.
+Authorities allege that the girl met Nevitt at a McDonald's near 116th and Halsted streets around lunchtime on June 23 and he persuaded her to go with him to a secluded wooded area in the 108000 block of South Bishop Street.
+Nevitt then allegedly grabbed the girl from behind, pushed her to the ground and sexually assaulted her before stabbing her repeatedly in the head, neck and arms with a kitchen knife, according to police.

-The victim was able to defend herself with a tree branch and the suspect then fled, according to police.
+The girl was able to fight her attacker off with a tree branch, police said, and then run to a nearby home for help.

 The girl knocked on Tracy Carey's door near 108th and Bishop streets, screaming for help.